-Staten Island Drunk Driving Accident Lawyer
+Staten Island Drunk Driver Injury Lawyer

 Drunk driving is an alarming occurrence that happens too often on Staten Island roads, including the West Shore Expressway, Richmond Parkway, and the Staten Island Expressway.
 According to the Centers for Disease Control, 1.4% of people admit to driving after drinking too much alcohol.
 This number does not include all the people who drink and drive but are too afraid to admit it.

 If you were hit by an impaired driver, speak with a Staten Island drunk driving accident lawyer with The O’Connor Law Firm today.
 Our capable attorneys will ensure you get the justice and compensation you deserve.